UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 BagIt metadata SHOULD be included in bag-info.txt where it is available as follows in the Dataset object at the root of '@graph' in *DataCrate-framed JSON-LD*.

-The following metadata SHOULD be extracted from the *DataCrate-framed JSON* at the root of the dataset.
+The following metadata SHOULD be extracted from the *DataCrate-framed JSON* in the base directory of the bag.

 ```
 Source-Organization:   ['Publisher']['Name']